Khayatian/seer/README.md

 # seer
 Synthetic Energy & Environment Replicator

 Seer is a conditional GAN that creates synthetic building performance profiles.
-The model requires three sets of inputs for training, i.e. "performance", "operation", and "weather".
 Synthetic projections of building performance profiles are conditioned based on climate and operation constraints.
+The model requires three sets of inputs for training, i.e. "performance", "operation", and "weather":
-The "performance" input should be a tensor of size [x,24,y], where x is the number of samples and y is the number of building perfromance features.
-The "operation" input should be a one-hot-encoded array of size [x,z]: where z corresponds to the length of the Boolean operation constraints.
-The "weather" input should have a size of [x,w], where w is the length of the weather constraints.
+* The "performance" input should be a tensor of size [x,24,y], where x is the number of samples and y is the number of building perfromance features.
+* The "operation" input should be a one-hot-encoded array of size [x,z]: where z corresponds to the length of the Boolean operation constraints.
+* The "weather" input should have a size of [x,w], where w is the length of the weather constraints.

 The data for training seer is obtained from "https://github.com/intelligent-environments-lab/CityLearn".

 ### Discriminator: